 Through our work, we surround schools and students with support, developing positive school and student outcomes.
 The CIS model encompasses the entire school as well as individual students.
 Its components include: identifying and assessing needs; developing goals and action plans; identifying community resources and services to meet goals; providing intensive student support; and evaluating progress toward goal plans.

-- 94 percent of our students met or progressed toward social/emotional goals
+- 86 percent of our students met or progressed toward behavioral goals

 Communities In Schools Support in COVID-19 Health Crisis